adriandragdolby/react-native-video/README.md

 "language" | string | Play the audio track with the language specified as the Value, e.g. "fr" "index" | number | Play the audio track with the index specified as the value, e.g. 0

 If a track matching the specified Type (and Value if appropriate) is unavailable, the first audio track will be played.
-If multiple tracks match the criteria, the first match will be used.
+If multiple tracks match the criteria than: the first match will be used (iOS), player will choose one of tracks for specified language (Android ExoPlayer)

 Platforms: Android ExoPlayer, iOS